Jy0thsna/AutomaticGarbageSegregation/README.md

-Automatic Garbage Segregation using YOLO-v3
+#Automatic Garbage Segregation using YOLO-v3

-This project was created using Jupyter Notebooks, Darknet Framework and Labelimg.
+This project was created using Jupyter Notebooks, Darknet Framework and Labelimg.<br>
-We propose a method to segregate garbage into recyclable and non-recyclable by using an image processing algorithm called Tiny-YOLO-v3.
+We propose a method to segregate garbage into recyclable and non-recyclable by using an image processing algorithm called Tiny-YOLO-v3. <br>
 Our result is seen as follows: [a relative link](final_result.jpg)

 In this project we used a robotic arm, controlled by Raspberry pi to make use of these co-ordinates and segregate the waste into its respective bins.